 Women implanted with Essure are required to return three months after the procedure for a follow-up X-ray utilizing dye to confirm that the tubes are fully blocked.

-Hundreds of Essure Lawsuits have been filed against Bayer Inc. (the manufacturer of Essure) by women who have experienced life changing complications.
+Thousands of Essure lawsuits have been filed against Bayer Inc. (the manufacturer of Essure) by women who have experienced life-changing complications.

 Migration/Expulsion of Device